The Venture Bros.: Home media

 The first season of The Venture Bros. on DVD was released on May 30, 2006, as officially announced by Warner Home Video.
 It coincided with the June 25 premiere of the second season.
 Originally, it was scheduled for March 14, 2006, but was delayed until May 30, 2006.
 The DVD packaging and interior art was created by comic artist Bill Sienkiewicz.
 On May 31, 2006, the season one DVD reached #1 on Amazon's top selling DVDs list.

 On March 27, 2010, series creator Jackson Publick revealed on his Livejournal that a standard definition DVD of the first half of season 4 would likely be released sometime between July and October 2010, with a DVD of the second half of the season and a Blu-ray box set of the entire season to be released after the full season has aired.

+On March 28, 2023, it was announced the series will have a complete series DVD set which was released on June 13, 2023, from Warner Bros.
+Discovery Home Entertainment.
+It was also released on digital.

 The first four seasons are available in the UK (both halves of Season 4 are sold as a set).
 Madman Entertainment have also released all seven seasons on DVD in Australia.
 No Blu-ray editions have yet been released in Australia.
-It's also the first Adult Swim series in Australia to be given a restricted MA15+ rating for Season 1 and later the higher R18+ rating for Season 4 Part 2.
+It's also the first Adult Swim series in Australia to be given a restricted MA15+ rating for Season 1 and later the higher R18+ rating for Season 4 Part 2, due to strong dialogue in the finale episode.